 During law school, Andrew was a finalist in the University of Chicago’s moot court competition and earned the best brief award.
-He also drafted briefs in the Supreme Court and Appellate Clinic and served as an Articles Editor for the University of Chicago Legal Forum.
-Andrew received the Dean’s Certificate of Recognition for his pro bono work, which included research for the Louisiana Capital Assistance Center in McCoy v.
-Louisiana, a groundbreaking Supreme Court case regarding the Sixth Amendment’s right to counsel.
+He also drafted briefs in the Supreme Court and Appellate Clinic, served as an articles editor for the University of Chicago Legal Forum, and graduated with honors.

-- Representing a pharmaceutical manufacturer in federal litigation challenging a state statute on constitutional grounds, including securing an injunction enjoining state officials from enforcing the statute.
+- Represented a pharmaceutical manufacturer in federal litigation challenging a state statute on constitutional grounds, including securing an injunction enjoining state officials from enforcing the statute.

 - Author, “Reconciling Mandatory Arbitration Clauses with California's Private Attorneys General Act: Why Courts Should Preserve State Qui Tam Enforcement Actions,” 2017 U. Chi.
 Legal F. 683 (2017)

 - JD, with honors, The University of Chicago Law School, 2018; Articles Editor, University of Chicago Legal Forum

 - BA (Political Science), summa cum laude, University of Southern California, 2011

 Admissions / Qualifications